 I don’t know about you, but as soon as Halloween is over I start thinking about Christmas!
 I love decorating my home with joyful decorations that fill our days leading up to Christmas with cheer and light.
-One great DIY craft that fits this description is a festive lantern!
+One great craft that fits this description is a festive DIY Christmas lantern!
 These cute lanterns have little evergreen clippings that resemble adorable mini Christmas trees.
 They look so beautiful when you add a little flameless light!

 Don’t forget to carefully pack it up at the end of the holiday season, so you can enjoy it year after year!